a-r-d/java-1-class-demos/week6/readme.md

 # week 6

+## Agenda

+ 1. go over powerpoint 1
+ 2. go over powerpoint 2
+ 3. do exercise on cats
+ 4. do exercise on dogs
+ 5. go over homework.

 ## What is a class

 You can think of classes as nouns and methods as verbs.
 You create classes (things - nouns) and do stuff to them (actions - verbs).
 It is that simple usually.